-- Incorporation of water system vulnerabilities to climate risks. - Incorporation of probability distributions of climate events. - Real time infrastructure status updates- approaching full-system awareness - Evaluation of the interaction of event uncertainties. - Capability to assess the conditional impact of events. - Capability to assess the conditional cost of events. - Comparison of proposed adaptation portfolios.
+- Incorporation of water system vulnerabilities to climate risks. - Incorporation of probability distributions of climate events. - Real time infrastructure status updates approaching full-system awareness - Evaluation of the interaction of event uncertainties. - Capability to assess the conditional impact of events. - Capability to assess the conditional cost of events. - Comparison of proposed adaptation portfolios.

 State Water Resources Control Board Staff.
-The State Water Board has had CARB funding for two staff persons focused on greenhouse gas emissions reductions, but only one has been at the State Board.
-The other was loaned to CPUC for a year to develop a tool for evaluating the cost effectiveness of water energy projects, before she moved to a permanent position at the CPUC.
-This limited staffing will change in 2015.
-With enhanced staff capacity, the Board will focus on incorporating climate considerations at the State and Regional level, particularly in their permit programs.
-There will be increased capacity to work with academics, State agencies, and others on Water Energy technologies, which the Board sees as an important way to embed climate considerations into water management.
-Finally, the CARB-funded position for greenhouse gas emissions reductions will be moved to the Department of Financial Assistance to ensure investments take climate into account.
+The State Water Board has been provided California Air Resources Board (CARB) funding for two staff positions to work on greenhouse gas emissions reductions; to date one staff has been hired and works at the State Water Board.
+The second staff position was loaned to CPUC to develop a tool for evaluating the cost effectiveness of water energy projects.
+The staff position has been filled and the staff will be moved to a permanent position at the CPUC.
+With the additional staff position, the State Water Board will focus on incorporating climate considerations into State and Regional Water Board policies, plans and permits while concurrent addressing water supply and water quality protection needs.
+The Water Boards will also continue its re will be increased capacity to work with academics, other State agencies, and other stakeholders to expand Water-Energy technologies, and incorporate climate change considerations (including reduction of GHG emissions) into water management regulatory and funding actions.
+Ultimately, the CARB-funded position for greenhouse gas emissions reductions will be moved to the State Water Board, Division of Financial Assistance to ensure State funding investments contribute to California's need to address climate change.

-The State and Regional Boards will also continue to focus on conservation and efficient water use, recycled water, storm water capture and use, and gray water use, all of which are climate resiliency tools to adapt to an uncertain hydrologic future.

-A. Timeline for implementation of expanded and new initiatives
+The State and Regional Water Boards will continue to focus on water conservation, water use efficiency, recycled water, storm water capture and use, water recycling, and gray water use, all of which are climate resiliency tools to adapt to California's uncertain hydrologic future.
+Strategy to incorporate climate change considerations: An effort is underway for the State Water Board to incorporate climate change considerations consistently throughout the organization, each division, office, and the nine Regional Boards.
+In 2016, the State Water Board will consider the adoption of a resolution outlining its actions and priorities to address climate change over the next few years.